Liège-Bastogne-Liège, also called La Doyenne, is the oldest cycling classic. Its first edition took place in 1892.

 You can interpret the BMI values using the following key:

-So, what do we find out when we take a look at riders’ BMI?
+So, what do we find out when we closely examine riders’ BMI?

 Liège-Bastogne-Liège winners have an average BMI of 21.65.
 This means they have a standard, healthy weight.